 Ramey, L., Neville, D, et al. (forthcoming).
 Findings of the immersive environments colloquium at Vanderbilt University, December 9-10, 2016.
 Digital Philology: A Journal of Medieval Cultures.

 Georgieva, M., Craig, E., Pfaff, D, Neville, D., & Burchett, B. (2017).
 7 Things You Should Know About AR/VR/MR. Washington, DC: EDUCAUSE Learning Initiative (ELI).

-Neville, D., Kelty-Stephen, D., Marzluff, E., Purcell, S., & Rodrigues, L. (in preparation).
+Neville, D., Kelty-Stephen, D., Marzluff, E., Purcell, S., & Rodrigues, L. (forthcoming).
 Using immersive computing technologies to expand teaching and research in the liberal arts.
 Redesigning the Liberal Arts: Innovative Program Design for 21st Century Undergraduate Education.
 Johns Hopkins University Press.

-Purcell, S. & Neville, D. (submitted).
-Visualizing difficult historical realities: The Uncle Sam plantation project.
-Poster to be presented at HASTAC 2017: The Possible Worlds of Digital Humanities.
+Neville, D. & Purcell, S. (2017, November).
+Visualizing difficult historical realities: The Uncle Sam Plantation project.
+Poster presented at HASTAC 2017: The Possible Worlds of Digital Humanities.
 Orlando, Florida.

 Neville, D. (2017, April).
 Ab in die Zukunft!
 Blended learning and immersive environments for German language and culture instruction.
 Presentation at the Iowa American Association of Teachers of German (AATG) Spring Meeting.
 Grinnell College, Iowa.